alttch/eva3/doc/integrations/arduino.rst

 options in *etc/uc.ini* (don't forget to restart :doc:`/uc/uc` after configuration is modified).

 Example.
-Consider there are 2 motions sensors connected with Arduino board on pins #2 and #3, the board has Ethernet shield to send events via UDP protocol, there is also a signal LED connected to board pin #7.
+Consider there are 2 motion (PIR) sensors connected with Arduino board on pins #2 and #3, the board has Ethernet shield to send events via UDP protocol, there is also a signal LED connected to board pin #7.

 On events, the board updates states of EVA ICS sensors *sensor:security/motion1* and *sensor:security/motion2*.
 We'll use plain